-- With regard to the Examiners' recommendation for clarity between the NORUT and NOIS as it pertains to persons conducting reportable activities and their CDD obligations, the Authorities have, as noted in the previous report agreed that there is a discrepancy and confirm in the current matrix that their approach will be to adapt the indicators which are based on the NORUT.
-This recommendation remains not met.
-On the need for the P&G for IC & IB to require financial institutions to undertake CDD when doubts arise about the veracity or adequacy of previously obtained customer identification data, the recommended action has been included in the P&G for IC & IB5.
-Accordingly, the Examiners' recommendation has been met.
-The Authorities have indicated that with regard to the recommendation that there should be a specific requirement in law or regulation for CDD to be undertaken when carrying out occasional transactions that are wire transfers, a draft revision of the NOIS has been prepared and is in administrative preparation in order to start the official legislative process.
+- 10. With regard to the Examiners' recommendation for clarity between the NORUT and NOIS as it pertains to persons conducting reportable activities and their CDD obligations, the Authorities have, as noted in the previous report agreed that there is a discrepancy and confirm in the current matrix that their approach will be to adapt the indicators which are based on the NORUT.
+This recommendation remains not met. - 11.
+The Authorities have indicated that with regard to the recommendation that there should be a specific requirement in law or regulation for CDD to be undertaken when carrying out occasional transactions that are wire transfers, a draft revision of the NOIS has been submitted by the Council of Ministers to the Advisory Council and thereafter, the draft revision will be submitted to the Parliament.
 However, the provision has been included in the P&G for MTC.
-The Examiners' recommendation is partially met to the extent of its inclusion in the P&G for MTC.
-The Examiners' recommendations that the NOIS clearly establish an obligation on the service provider to conduct on-going due diligence on the business relationship and that the NOIS allows for reduced or simplified CDD for low risk scenarios rather than no CDD is being addressed in the revision of the NOIS.
-The recommendations have not been met. - 10.
+The Examiners' recommendation is partially met to the extent of its inclusion in the P&G for MTC. - 12.
+The Examiners' recommendations that the NOIS clearly establish an obligation on the service provider to conduct on-going due diligence on the business relationship and that the NOIS allows for reduced or simplified CDD for low risk scenarios rather than no CDD is being addressed in the revision of the NOIS which has been submitted to the Advisory Council and thereafter to the Parliament.
+The recommendations have not been met. - 13.
 With regard to clarity in the risk exercise undertaken by the Central Bank (CB) that resulted in the designation and exemption of low risk financial institutions, the Authorities detailed in their last report the process that had been undertaken.
 The Examiners' felt however that the issue is one of evidence of effectiveness.
 A programme of schematic review does not in itself demonstrate and effective RBA.
-The jurisdiction needs to clearly speak to profiling based on product, geography, customers and delivery channels, (as per FATF Guidance on the RBA to combat ML and FT June 2007) which would support ratings assigned to types of intuitions and would in turn justify the frequency and scope of examinations.
-Accordingly, the recommendation is only partially met.
-With regard to the recommendation that the P&G for CI should limit simplified and reduced CDD to customers and countries that Curaçao is satisfied are in compliance with and effectively implementing the FATF Recommendations has been incorporated into the P&G for CI.
-The recommendation has been met.
+The jurisdiction needs to clearly

+- speak to profiling based on product, geography, customers and delivery channels, (as per FATF Guidance on the RBA to combat ML and FT June 2007) which would support ratings assigned to types of intuitions and would in turn justify the frequency and scope of examinations.
+Accordingly, the recommendation is only partially met. - 14.
 With regard to the consistency of the P&G and the NOIS in terms of timing of verification, the measures are contained in the draft revised NOIS.
-The Examiners' recommendation has not been met.
-Finally, the Examiners'
+The Authorities indicated that the draft revision of the NOIS has been submitted by the Council of Ministers to the Advisory Council and thereafter, the draft revision will be submitted to Parliament.
+The Examiners' recommendation has not been met. - 15.
+This Recommendation requires that some actions be taken, as a result, R. 5 is not fully compliant.